Big Timbers Post |

 (1860 - 1863), Franklin

 A Mormon settlers' town stockade.
 Abandoned after the "Battle of Bear River" (January 1863) which was fought 12 miles north.
 The town was the state's first permanent white settlement.
-Marker located at North State Street and Parkinson Road.
+A 1946 Daughters of Utah Pioneers stone monument is located at North State Street and Parkinson Road.
 At the time, the settlers thought they were still within Utah.
 The state boundary was not fixed until 1872, one mile south of town.
 See also History of Franklin from City of Franklin

 Samuel Smith's Camp